Because Dr. Anita Skincare products are heavily tested, they’re proven to provide effective, lasting results… Read More

 Over 20 years ago, Dr Anita made a commitment to find a way to treat melasma where most other treatments fail or initially cause improvement, but later serves to worsen the problem.
 Her particular interest was in the treatment of skin of color which led to the development of the most effective hyperpigmentation system available.
 Dr Anita offers you two unique in-office retinoid treatments to treat and control Hyperpigmentation: The DR. ANITA DORIAN GRAY MINI-PEEL® and DR. ANITA HYPERPIGMENTATION TREATMENT SYSTEM®.
 Since there is no cure for this condition, she works with you on an ongoing basis to closely monitor and prevent flare-ups.
 Her treatments and Dr. Anita products work deep within the skin to decrease your hyperpigmentation by stimulating collagen production and increasing cell turnover.
 Unlike other treatments, these peels do not burn but penetrate the skins layers, thereby preventing further injury causing pigmentation.
 These were formulated especially for previously untreatable and resistant darker skin types in mind.
 Darker skin’s natural response to acid peels and laser injury would produce only a temporary lightning, but would ultimately cause further pigmentation over time by activating more melanocytes.
 Due to the success of Dr. Anita’s treatments have earned an international following from such areas as Morocco, Dominican Republic, Japan, Dubai and Argentina.

-To learn more about Hyperpigmentation treatment or to schedule a consultation by Dr. Anita Dormer, MD, please contact us at 212-535-5905
+To learn more about Hyperpigmentation treatment or to schedule a consultation with Dr. Anita Dormer, MD, please use the form below!

 I recently visited Dr. Dormer at her beautiful office and was greeted by her warm friendly staff.
 I trust Dr. Dormer completely.Deborah M.